May 8, 2025

 • Build connections with reps supporting the highest volume of active opportunities

-Teams using platforms like Clazar have been able to automate these workflows, helping them move from a few hundred co-sell submissions a year to that same volume in just a month, without needing to grow headcount.
-But regardless of the tool, the common thread is clear: the best teams make co-sell orchestration repeatable.
+Teams using platforms like Clazar automate these workflows and can move from a few hundred co-sell submissions a year to that same volume in just a month, without growing headcount.

 3. They sell with the marketplace in mind from day one